Error-331/code_tests/docs/bible/quotes.md

 **(John 3:3 KJV)**

 ...When a sinner sees himself in the light of the Law, the need for mercy comes clear and paves the way to an understanding of the cross...

+#### Natural Birth

+*"Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
+That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
+Do not marvel that I said to you, 'You must be born again.'"*

+**(John 3:5-7)**

+...Salvation is by grace alone through faith alone, and nothing we do can merit it...